virginiaequitycenter/summer-sandbox/introductions.md

 * JGG: At the risk of sounding overly commercial, I very much missed cafes and cocktail bars.
 It's satisfying to get an espresso at a coffee shop Saturday or Sunday morning and be able to sit *there* and read for a bit.
 And the quiet chatter of a place like Alley Light on Friday evening caps off the week perfectly; it was a bummer to have to spend so long unable to dip into that world.

 * HL: Being able to hang out with people!
 It's been really nice going to Carter Mountain and other places, excited for the summer to be mostly back to normal.

+* MC: We celebrated our family's full vaccination (once the teenager was vaxxed) by (a) going to the goodwill thrift store and buying new (to us) outfits and (b) going to the downtown mall for vu noodles and the first friday's after five.
+It was awesome (though the downtown mall was almost overwhelming with all of the people)!
+Mostly I'm excited that Phoenix gets to go to theater camp __in person__ and sing (:notes:), perform (:performing_arts:) with other people!!

 # June 15